 Makai has a long and intense involvement with OTEC.
 The table below shows OTEC projects spanning 30 years dating back to the first net power producing OTEC plant in 1979 with Lockheed Martin and the State of Hawaii.

-Makai has been involved with Lockheed Martin and the US Navy in focusing on the commercial development of 100MW OTEC plants for island communities like Hawaii and Guam.
+Most recently, Makai has been deeply involved with Lockheed Martin and the US Navy in focusing on the commercial development of 100MW OTEC plants for island communities like Hawaii and Guam.
 We have significant programs in heat exchanger design and testing, plume modeling, power module design, plant layout, cold water pipe handling and deployment, a pilot plant design, analyzing the power cable to shore, and bioplume modeling.

 Much of the recent work at Makai has been leveraged from our OTEC SBIR study performed for ONR and managed by NAVFAC from 2005-2008 (project #10 in the table above) which recognized the potential of OTEC in today’s energy market and climate crisis.
 That study developed a detailed evaluation of short term floating OTEC plants providing electricity to shore and a long term OTEC industry manufacturing an energy carrier for the continental US.
 Initial Plant designs and analytical tools were developed that are major design tools being used today in OTEC planning.
 A development Road Map was created that is now being implemented.
 The subsequent projects, items 1-9, have been a direct consequence of this earlier SBIR work.
 Today, there is a healthy and growing OTEC program moving forward in the US.
-Makai received from the Small Business Administration the Region IX Contractor of the Year Award in 2010 for our work on this OTEC project and leveraging it into the significant OTEC program that is underway today.
+In May 2010, Makai received from the Small Business Administration the Region IX Contractor of the Year Award in 2010 for our work on this OTEC project and leveraging it into the significant OTEC program that is underway today.